July 22, 2012 Week 3 Prospecting

 we hung up our harps.

-3 For there our captors taunted us to sing our songs,
+3 For there our captors taunted us to sing

 our tormentors demanded songs of joy: